What Is the HR* Baritone Saxophone Mouthpiece?

 Three Goals in Creating the HR* Series of Saxophone Mouthpieces

-- To offer the most tradtional style of jazz saxophone mouthpiece: round chamber hard rubber, and demand and obtain the most rigourous quality control possible.
+- To offer the most traditional style of hard rubber jazz saxophone mouthpiece, and demand and obtain the most rigorous quality control possible.

 - To create a free blowing hard rubber mouthpiece that allows the lowest and highest notes to speak with equal ease.

 - To make a hard rubber sax mouthpiece that can sound beautiful, but also give good strong projection when necessary.